-Goal 11.
-To promote development of the resident's skills as an educator and self-learner.
+Goal 7.
+To increase development of the Resident's skills as an educator and self-learner.

 - a.
-Develop skills as an educator through interaction with students in the clinical setting.
-The Resident supervises patient care by optometry students under the guidance of clinical faculty. - b.
+Develop skills as an educator through interaction with students both in the clinical setting and in the clinical skills laboratory.
+In the clinical setting, the Resident supervises patient care by optometry students.
+In the clinical skills laboratory, the Resident helps with facilitating laboratory sessions alongside laboratory faculty.
+All supervision responsibilities preformed clinically and didactically by the Resident are under the guidance of an attending doctor/faculty. - b.
 Develop public speaking skills through participation in one COPE-approved Grand Rounds presentation and one COPE-approved Resident's Day presentation during the Residency.
 Both presentations are prepared for faculty, residents, students, and local optometrists. - c.
 Synthesize a paper of publishable quality before the end of the program.

-- -Achievement of this goal through the stated objectives is determined by supervisors/Coordinator/Director observing the Resident's teaching in clinical and didactic settings.
-Observed activities include the Resident's Grand Rounds lecture presentations, laboratory teaching skills, clinical education skills, as well as by reviewing abstracts and manuscripts prior to submission. - -A formal written evaluation is completed by the residency Coordinator and reviewed with the Resident in October, February, and June of each year.
+-Achievement of this goal through the stated objectives is determined by supervisors/Coordinator/Director observing the Resident's teaching in clinical and didactic settings.
+Observed activities include the Resident's Grand Rounds lecture presentations, laboratory teaching skills, clinical education skills, as well as by reviewing abstracts and manuscripts prior to submission.

+-A formal written evaluation is completed by the residency Coordinator and reviewed with the Resident in October, February, and June of each year.
 This allows for the Resident to understand their strengths and weaknesses, and provide feedback on their skills as an educator and self-learner.

-Goal 12.
+Goal 8.
 To enhance the Resident's professional behavior and interpersonal skills.